tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 Some architectural ideas are borrowed from modern engines and projects such as [bgfx][bgfx] or [regl.party][regl], which I highly suggest studying.

 A key element in these modern approaches is to get away from stateful immediate-mode drawing as in "classic" OpenGL, to a more declarative state-less, data-driven, approach.
-This makes it possible engine-side to do a lot of optimisations underneath, and fits much better into how Vulkan itself is laid out.
+This makes it possible engine-side to do optimisations underneath, and fits much better into how Vulkan and the GPU itself is laid out.

 In principle, you first define *how* something will be drawn (what shader, what primitive mode, whether you want to use a depth test), and all these choices become consolidated and compiled into pipeline.

-Then, you define *what* to draw, which is the data in data-driven, so to say.
+Then, you define *what* to draw, which is the "data" in "data"-driven, so to say.

 ### DrawCommand